 The Annual Enrollment Period is built into the Medicare system to give recipients the right to change plans.
 Even though in most cases it can benefit the recipient to compare plans, most people do not because navigating their options can seem complicated, even intimidating.

-I have attached a complimentary copy of the Summer 2017 Newsletter recently mailed to my clients.
 Take advantage of my no-obligation complimentary service to help you compare Medicare plans in your coverage area.